 The Academic Alert System is a proactive communication tool that allows instructors to voluntarily alert students regarding their progress.
-Alerts can be issued when an instructor has concerns about performance or to offer praise and encouragement.
+Alerts can be issued to redirect or reaffirm student learning.

 Accessibility & ADA Accommodation

 West Virginia Northern Community College is committed to assuring that students with disabilities are afforded the same opportunities and the same responsibilities as all other students.